garthenweb/react-stickup/README.md

 A top offset to create a padding between the browser window and the sticky component when sticky.

+**`overflowScroll?: 'end' | 'flow'`**

+Defines how the sticky element should react in case its bigger than the viewport.
+Different options are available:

+* `end`: The default value will keep the component sticky as long as it reaches the bottom of its container and only then will scroll down.
+* `flow`: The element scrolls with the flow of the scroll direction, therefore the content is easier to access.

 **`disabled?: boolean`**

 Allows to disable all sticky behavior.
 Use this in case you need to temporary disable the sticky behavior but you don't want to unmount it for performance reasons.